PPT87/allTheFeels/README.md

   <li><a href="https://www.flaticon.com/free-icons/emotional" title="emotional icons">Emotional icons created by Flat Icons - Flaticon</a></li>
     </ul>
   <li><b>Template for Home and Profile Page: </b><a href="https://www.codepen.io/sashatran/pen/aJvaEG?editors=1100">sashatran on Codepen</a></li>
-  <li>We wanted to thank <a href="https://github.com/slavdefense/Backlog-MERN-Stack">slavdefense, mbedard0, and williambennett321</a> for their help in assissting us with image upload.</li>
+  <li>We wanted to thank <a href="https://github.com/slavdefense/Backlog-MERN-Stack">slavdefense, mbedard0, and williambennett321</a> for their help in assissting with image upload.</li>
 </ul>